-It’s important to note that the definition includes, “accompanied by some element of skill”.
-Most other state laws aren’t as specific in this area as Minnesota is.
-The game of poker can easily be included in this section of the law.
+This is more specific than other states.
+For example, the definition includes, “accompanied by some element of skill”.
+Other state laws aren’t as specific.
+In short, that means poker can be included in this law.

-- Sells or transfers a chance to participate in a lottery.
+- Sell or transfers a chance to participate in a lottery.

-- Disseminates information about a lottery, except a lottery conducted by an adjoining state, with intent to encourage participation therein.
+- Disseminate information about a lottery, except a lottery conducted by an adjoining state, with intent to encourage participation therein.

-- Permits a structure or location owned or occupied by the actor or under the actor’s control to be used as a gambling place.
+- Permit a structure or location owned or occupied by the actor or under the actor’s control to be used as a gambling place.